 Nancy: We take care of all the details, logistics and troubleshooting on your behalf before and during the trip so that your group, including the directors, can relax and enjoy the itinerary.
 We contact vendors shortly before the trip to ensure that all the arrangements are in place so that clients have a smooth, worry-free music travel experience.

 Any advice or things you want to share with groups considering performance travel?

 Nancy: Go for it!
 Don’t be afraid to travel, whether it is your first time with a group or trying a new destination.
 Our MTC team can help you choose an exciting destination and plan a fun-filled itinerary.
-Rest assure that your tour director will be with you every step of the way to ensure a memorable experience for you and your students!
+Rest assured that your tour director will be with you every step of the way to ensure a memorable experience for you and your students!

 Contact Music Travel Consultants to start planning your trip.